 There is wide variation in the experiences and skills of children who are learning a second language.
 The degree to which children's use of their first or second language is supported at home and in other environments impacts their language development, as does the age at which they begin to learn a second language.
 All of these factors influence how language development will impact the use of skills across domains.
 CT DOTS is designed as a tool to support planning and communication among providers, families and communities.
-Reflecting on children's language development on the skills they demonstrate will help in planning meaningful learning experiences to support further learning and development.
+Reflecting on children's language development across any languages they are learning and considering the impact of language development on the skills they demonstrate will help in planning meaningful learning experiences to support further learning and development.